ArkEcosystem/AIPs/AIPS/aip-16.md

 ## Formula calculation:
 Dynamic fee calculation is related to the:
-- Type of the transaction
+- Type of the transaction (offset value defined by network)
 - Size of the serialised transaction
-- Offset value defined by the network

 The calculation formula: `Fee = (T+S) * C`
 - T: offset value depending on transaction type, defined by the network.
 T is here to account for extra processing power to process special transaction whose transfer value is null, and thus reducing economic interest to spam the network.